PENDYPEARLBLESS/shanep.github.io/docs/cs208/index.md

   group based and allow you to practice not only your web development skills but also use git and GitHub in a team-based environment.
-All grades are given **individually** so even though you will work in a group, your grade will not be impacted by any team members lack of effort or contributions.
+All grades are given **individually** so even though you will work in a group, your grade will not be impacted by any team member's lack of effort or contributions.

 <!--@include: ../../parts/syllabus-boiler.md-->